 Below are some of the facts about the Statue of Liberty:

-- The full name of this 131 year old attraction is Liberty Enlightening the World.
+- The full name of this world famous attraction and landmark is Liberty Enlightening the World.

 - It was a gift from France to United States of America and was gifted on 1886.
 It was for celebrating 100 years of American Freedom as well as the friendship between the two nations.